The Cascades (band): Career

 The Cascades continued to record, produced an album and several additional singles, including the follow-up "The Last Leaf", but did not match the charm or success of their big hit.
 The group continued to receive major radio airplay in their hometown, San Diego.
 The Cascades' cover version of Bob Lind's "Truly Julie's Blues" received spins on KCBQ and KGB in 1966, and their song "Maybe the Rain Will Fall" fared well on San Diego radio charts in mid-1969.

 The group was active, played local San Diego clubs like The Cinnamon Cinder, and at other times, toured widely.
 In 1967, The Cascades appeared onscreen in the Crown International Pictures teen comedy adventure film, Catalina Caper, which included their version of a song written by Ray Davies of the Kinks, "There's A New World Opening For Me".

 Gummoe left the group in 1967 to pursue a solo career and later formed the band Kentucky Express.
 Keyboardist/vocalist Gabe Lapano took over the lead chores.
 The group also added Tony Grasso, with Owens and Snyder the remaining original members.
 Finally, they split in 1975.
 Snyder later recorded country music under the name Eddie Preston.

 Gummoe recorded a dance mix of "Rhythm of the Rain" in 1990.
 The group reformed twice, in 1995 and 2004, touring the US and the Philippines, where they retained a fan following.

 A compilation CD of the Cascades' best moments was issued in 1999.
 That same year, performing rights organization BMI announced the "Top 100 Songs of the Century." to receive airplay on radio or television in the U.S., with "Rhythm of the Rain" at No. 9.

+Guitarist Eddie Snyder (born 1941) died on January 28, 2023.